nsfmc/atoll.js/readme.md

 It also includes a fairly comprehensive test-suite which attempts, as often as is possible, to compare a calculation with an exact numerical quantity.

-### requirements

-As it is currently coded, atoll.js assumes that `Array.prototype.map` and `Array.prototype.reduce` are present, which may pose a problem if you are targeting older browsers.
-If this is a significant problem, I may consider adding versions of them to the package.

 ## documentation